 - Public audit checks

-The proof is intentionally public-safe.
+The review guide is intentionally public-facing.
 It demonstrates capability without exposing private infrastructure, customer data, secrets, credentials, or internal project names.

 02